Sir John Dashwood-King, 4th Baronet

 Sir John Dashwood-King, 4th Baronet (1765 – 22 October 1849) was a British Tory politician and country gentleman.

+Life

 The son of Sir John Dashwood-King, 3rd Baronet and half-nephew of Francis Dashwood, 11th Baron le Despencer, he shared little of their cultured and hedonistic ways and was a pious churchgoer.
 He was educated at the Middle Temple and Christ Church, Oxford.

 On 29 August 1789, he married Mary Anne Broadhead (d.
 19 January 1844), the great-granddaughter of Theodore, Baron Brinckman; they had seven children: